 The Canal & River Trust (previously known as British Waterways) of course administer most of the British inland waterways.
 You can get a lot of useful information from their website - but sadly the most important information for existing boaters (like details of the technical requirements of the Boat Safety Scheme!) is not as obvious as it could be at under Boating as the site is aimed at use by the general public.
 You can view, or download, a good guide to the essentials of boat safety at www.boatsafetyscheme.com More general boat safety information can be found at HMY.com - which, although it is north american based, has lots of useful links and information.

 The National Waterways Museum at various sites, including Ellesmere Port, Stoke Bruerne and Gloucester has an extensive collection of historic boats of all types from skiffs to ships - but primarily inland waterway craft and narrow boats.
 Another good museum for seeing narrow boats is the Black Country Living Museum in Dudley who have a huge site which includes all aspects of industrual heritage including a coal mine, railway and working replica Newcomen engine on almost the same site as the world's first.
-On the other hand you can visit the last original one on its original site at the Elsecar Heritage Centre or this site here - which is adjacent to the terminal basin of the former Elsecar Branch of the Dearne & Dove Canal.
+On the other hand you can visit the last original one on its original site at the Elsecar Heritage Centre - which is adjacent to the terminal basin of the former Elsecar Branch of the Dearne & Dove Canal.

 There is also the National Register of Historic Vessels which, under the aegis of "National Historic Ships" "emerged out of a seminar held to discuss the problems facing the preservation of historic ships and vessels in the UK and the evident neglect of this important part of our heritage".
 National Historic Ships is also "The official voice for historic vessels in the UK".

 If, after all the above, you still don't know how to work a lock, look here.
 Lots of 'fun for all the family' - especially when you get it wrong! :-)